 To discuss opportunities to join the group, do not hesitate to send us a CV and describe your interest.

-*As of 2022, these are selected publications from Quentin Geissmann’s related previous work.
+*Prior to 2022, publications are selected from Quentin Geissmann’s previous work.

 Year | Title | Journal | Authors |